LiaoJimmy/effective-typescript/pages/item36.md

 :: content ::

-# Type declaration and value with less ambiguity
+# Type and value with less ambiguity

 ```ts {1-7|8-15|all}
 interface Animal {